hackartscience/hackartscience.github.io/README.md

-This project has moved to (a new location)[https://gitlab.com/hackartscience/hackartscience.com].
+This project has moved to [a new location](https://gitlab.com/hackartscience/hackartscience.com).
 Thank you for your interest!